 Tilapia is a freshwater fish which means that it finds it difficult to survive in saline conditions.
 The salt levels should be below 18 parts per thousand (PPT).
 If you have to add salts to help with situations such as population control, keep them at lower levels.

 If you are using flowing water, install filters at the intake to trap solids (both suspended and dissolved) and block unwanted aquatic animals.
 To prevent your fish from swimming away, install another filter at the outlet.
-Keep testing the water for toxicity, pH and salinity to ensure it is always suitable for the aquatic life.
+Keep testing the water for toxicity, pH, and salinity to ensure it is always suitable for aquatic life.

-Stock the Fish Pond
+3. Stock the Fish Pond

 Start by adding fertilizer to the pond one week before introducing the fish.
 This will boost the growth of algae.
 Use chicken droppings if you can’t afford fertilizer.

 Get tilapia fingerlings (young fish) from a reputable source.
 The number will depend on the size of your pond.
-The recommended number of fingerlings per square meter is 5.
+The recommended number of fingerlings per square meter is five.
 Use this figure to calculate the exact number for your pond.

 If you can’t secure fingerlings, you will have to start with breeders.
 It is important to get the breeders in pairs.
 The recommended number is 20 pairs per 200 square feet.
 The breeders reproduce within 10 weeks to provide fingerlings.